 5/ Our Water, Our Future.
 “They’re going to continue to bottle, until there is nothing left to bottle.”
 This short film (under 8 minutes!) is the story of a group of unlikely activists and their advice for us all.

-6/ Take the Pledge and Protect our Water.
+6/ Take this Pledge.
 Because we believe every Canadian should have access to clean water through our taps.
 Take the moment and click – now!

 7/ FLOW: For the love of water.
 Irena Salina’s award-winning documentary investigation into what experts label the most important political and environmental issue of the 21st Century – The World Water Crisis.